mcandre/lili/CONFIGURE.md

 A format preference is a two element list of a line ending pattern and a final end of line pattern.

+Filename patterns are fnmatch patterns.

-Filename patterns, line ending patterns, and final end of line patterns, are each Ruby regexps.
+Line ending patterns and final end of line patterns are both Ruby regexes.

 # Built-in defaults